mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 16.11.2018
+* Anonymous methods are now possible for the elementwise functions.

 Date: 11.11.2018
 * Revisited all 32bit asm routines and changed the calling convention to "register"/"assembler".
 * AVX and FMA support needed a second check beside the CPU features -> the OS needed to be queried for that support too.